 If you are going to Naples and you are looking for free things to do while you’re visiting, the good news is that there are things that you can do without spending a cent… Below are five things that you can do for free.

 There are a lot of beaches in the Naples area, and that’s why it’s a great option for looking for something free to do, like shells.
-Marco Island and Naples’ beaches are both great places to go.
+Marco Island and Naples’ beaches are both great places to go to.
 You want to make sure that you aren’t keeping the shells that still have animals living in them or the still living sand dollars.

 Cambier Park, Naples

-There are a variety of art shows that you can attend for free.
+There is a variety of art shows that you can attend for free.
 One of the most popular ones is the one called Art in the Park which features crafts as well as art.
 This runs from November to April on the month’s first Saturday.

 755 8th Ave S, Naples

-There are concerts in Cambier Park, which includes movie nights, Naples Concert band and a lot more.
+There are concerts in Cambier Park, which include movie nights, Naples Concert band and a lot more.
 There are free concerts during the year.
 You’re able to listen to free concerts from a variety of bands and performing groups.

 3331 Tamiami Trail E